 To be awarded annually, if a suitable nominee is found, by a committee appointed by the President and approved by the Executive Board.

-VII.B.4.
-SOLE Prize for Contributions to Data and Measurement
+VI.B.4.
+The SOLE Prize for Contributions to Data and Measurement

 These bylaws are ratified if 50% plus one of the members voting on the resolution to ratify vote “yes.”